toreanderson/toreanderson.github.io/_posts/2015-11-02-evaluating-dhcpv6-relays.markdown

 Our current IPv4-only network boot infrastructure relies heavily on using Ethernet [MAC addresses](https://en.wikipedia.org/wiki/MAC_address) to distinguish between clients.
-Being able to continue to do will make the introduction of of IPv6 support quick and easy.
+Being able to continue to do so will make the introduction of IPv6 support quick and easy.
 We would therefore like for the implementation to support the DHCPv6 [Client Link-Layer Address Option](http://tools.ietf.org/html/rfc6939).